mosowaz/AZURE-Terraform-projects/project-5b/docs.md

 URL paths are "/images/*" and "/videos/*"

-Azure Application Gateway is a load balancer that enables you to manage and optimize the traffic to your web applications. \
+Azure Application Gateway is a load balancer that enables you to manage and optimize the traffic to your web applications.
-Since upgrade mode for the backend VMSS is set to "Manual", a manual upgrade is required after provisioning of the VMSS. \
-Go to the VMSS resource --> Click "Instances" --> Select the VM instances you want to upgrade --> Click "Upgrade".

 Add the Frontend IP (public/private) of App Gateway to the host file (/etc/hosts) of the jumpbox to test connectivity
 ```hcl